scanner-research/tv-news-ingest-pipeline/README.md

 ## Getting Started

-Note: the TV News pipeline is only "officially" supported on Linux, however advanced users can attempt to run it on MacOS (you'll likely need to modify how things are installed and change the Docker host used with the `--host` option.
-See [Useful Options](#useful-options) below).
+Note: the TV News pipeline is only "officially" supported on Linux, however advanced users can attempt to run it on MacOS.

 ### Setting Up